shreya367/Project-hackfest/README.md

 3. Import Citizen version
 4. Build the app and it can be launched in your phone using usb cable or on android simulator
 5. Follow similar steps for police version.

+For better understanding, go through the file "HackfestPresentation.pptx"